YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`GetAirQualityResponse`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetAirQualityResponse)

 ## ApplianceInfoObject {#ApplianceInfoObject}
 ApplianceInfoObject contains the information on IoT appliances.
-This object is used to send a list of appliances registered in the user account to CEK or to request the Clova Home extension to control a specific appliance.
+This object is used to send a list of appliances registered in the user account to CEK or to request the Clova Home Extension to control a specific appliance.

 ### Object fields
 | Field name       | Data type    | Field description                     | Required |